Don’t Settle For Insurer Generated “Virtual Justice”

 Genuine human empathy hurts the corporate bottom line.
 To cut conrners, insurers manufacture fake good will through fantastic advertising campaigns designed to soften the public psyche into blind acceptance of inequitable claim practices—like computer claim valuation.

 Insurers, especially publically ones are beholden to stock prices.
 Paying claims, while sometimes the right thing to do, does not help stock valuation.
 Without pressure from a tough plaintiff’s lawyer, insurers are simply not motivated to fairly evaluate and pay claims.

 Thankfully, insurers don’t have the final word in how much your case is worth, juries do.
 Your willingness to have your case decided by a jury of human beings with lives, empathy and judgment scares the heck out of insurers.

 Don’t settle for computer generated “virtual justice”.
 To obtain true justice you must be willing to try your case.
 Support the right to trial by jury by accepting jury duty as public service.
 Meanwhile, don’t laugh at cute insurance company commercials.
 Each time you see such an ad remember, the commercial is really a cold hearted insurer attempting to hijack justice through persistent brainwashing.

 Richard Rizk is a former environmental claims analyst and insurance defense attorney who has zealously advocated for people with insurance claims since 2002.
-He works from Portland, Oregon and can be reached at (503) 245-5677 or firstname.lastname@example.org.
+He works from Portland, Oregon and can be reached at 503.245.5677 or firstname.lastname@example.org.
+If you need help dealing with an insurance claim, contact a Portland insurance claims lawyer at our law firm, and talk about your potential lawsuit with a lawyer for free.
 Your comments to this blog will be appreciated.